 Service to others is an integral part of our identity as an Episcopal school.
 Outreach activities at WES spring from the interests, enthusiasm, and commitment of our students, classroom teachers, administration, and parent community.
 “To be ever mindful of the needs of others,” the closing of a familiar blessing from the Book of Common Prayer, is the guiding spirit of the mission and life of Washington Episcopal School.

 The Community Service program at WES includes both grade-specific and community-wide service projects.
-Primary, Elementary, and Middle School grades incorporate several community service projects into their annual curricula.
+The Primary, Elementary, and Middle School divisions incorporate several community service projects into their classroom calendars each year.
 In addition, students in Grades 6, 7 and 8 are required to complete 5 hours of extracurricular community service each year.
 Early Childhood classes fully participate in the school's Community Service program as well.

 Middle School Community Service Hours

 To accomplish the additional 5 hours per year community service requirement, Middle School students may elect to work with personally-selected organizations or participate in extracurricular opportunities provided by WES.